Medicare Advantage Pros & Cons

 Disadvantages of Medicare Advantage Plans

-Medicare Advantage also can include additional rules in some circumstances, like needing a referral to see a specialist, that can impact your care.
+Medicare Advantage can also include additional rules in some circumstances, like needing a referral to see a specialist, so be sure to research each plan thoroughly.

 For Medigap, you must be enrolled in Original Medicare and will pay a monthly premium.
 In exchange, it can help cover the costs of your deductibles, coinsurance and copayments.